hassansuhaib/ColorGuessingGame/README.md

+**The idea of this game was taken from Colt Steel's Bootcamp at Udemy.**

+**My game also generates random messages upon winning**

 A color guessing game which generates random colors and gives you an RGB value and you have to guess which color appears to have that RGB value.
-There are two mode: Easy and Hard.
-It's a very basic game.
+There are two modes: Easy and Hard.

-I am making it just to practice my JavaScript and CSS skills as I am a code newbie.
+I am making it just to practice my JavaScript and CSS skills.